Railways in Melbourne: Train control

 The main control room for the rail network is Metrol.
 Located in the Melbourne CBD, it controls signals in the inner suburbs, tracking the location of all trains, as well as the handling the distribution of real time passenger information, and manages disruptions to the timetable.
-Additional signal boxes are located throughout the network, and in direct communication with Metrol.
+Additional signal boxes are located throughout the network, in direct communication with Metrol.

 Terminology

 The railways in Melbourne generally use British-derived terminology.
 For example: